Banking Checking Accounts

 We recommend all of the banks on this list for second-chance banking, but Varo is one of the best options we've found for this because of the many ways it encourages you to improve your finances — and offers to help you when you're in a bind.
 Between its automated savings features, cash advances, and credit-builder card, you can work on whatever you need to tackle to get your credit and overall financial health in a better place.

 Like other companies on this list, Varo has no fees on either of its savings or checking accounts.
 And while its 5.00% (as of 04/25/25) APY promise on its savings account is inviting at first, do be aware that only the first $5,000 in deposits qualify.
 Still, you'll earn a decent APY of 2.50% (as of 12/11/24) on deposits after that threshold.
 And you need to receive qualifying direct deposits of $1,000 or more each month to get the highest APY.
-Those are pretty steep requirements, especially compared to a bank like SoFi, which only requires direct deposit, but no specific amount.
+Those are pretty steep requirements, especially compared to a company like SoFi, which only requires direct deposit, but no specific amount.

 More importantly, Varo offers a cash advance of up to $500, which is twice as much as competitor Chime.
 You start with anywhere from $20 to $250, based on your account history and other factors, then you could potentially work your way up to $500.
 You do need to have at least $800 in qualifying direct deposits during the current or previous month to qualify.